nchen55555/CIScraper/README.md

 # CIScraper

-Get_user_email.ipynb contains a function that gets user’s email address given the user’s username Filter_profiles.ipynb filters profiles so we get legitimate users
+webscraper.ipynb contains a function that gets the user’s username given a specific hash tag post Filter_profiles.ipynb filters profiles so we get legitimate users
 	Criteria:
 10K+ followers